Why did developers migrate Android applications from Java to Kotlin?: Related Work

-The second most related work is from Oliveira et al. \cite{OliveiraSANER20p206}, which conducted a study to understand how developers are dealing with the recent adoption of Kotlin as an official language for Android development, their perception about the advantages and disadvantages related to its usage, and the most common problems faced by them.
-Their study is based on the analysis of questions and answers mined from StackOverflow and on interviewers with seven developers.
-Our work, as difference with them, has a narrower goal: to study the \emph{migration} of Android applications from Java to Kotlin.
-In particular, we aim to analyze the history of migrated applications (in particular, we analyze commits), while they analyzed questions and answers.
-Even, their work and our work have done interviews, there are three main differences between both surveys: \begin{inparaenum}[\it 1)] \item goal: the interviews' goals: experience of adoption \cite{OliveiraSANER20p206} vs experience of migration (us), \item modality: recorder \cite{OliveiraSANER20p206} vs email (us)), \item size: 7 interviewees \cite{OliveiraSANER20p206} vs \nremailreplies{} (us) interviewees. \end{inparaenum}
+Oliveira et al. \cite{OliveiraSANER20p206} conducted a study to understand how developers deal with the adoption of Kotlin as an official language for Android development, their perception of the advantages and disadvantages of it, and the most common problems they face.
+Our work has a narrower goal than their study: to study the migration of Android applications from Java to Kotlin.
+Moreover, the surveys conducted have two main differences: \begin{inparaenum}[1)] \item the goal: to obtain the experience of Kotlin adoption \cite{OliveiraSANER20p206} vs experience of migration (us), \item the size: 7 interviewees \cite{OliveiraSANER20p206} vs \nremailreplies{} developers that migrated code (us). \end{inparaenum}